dmaccormac/dmaccormac.github.io/_posts/2025-09-04-volume-toggle-cpp.md

 title: How to toggle Windows system volume mute using C++
 date: 2025-09-04
 last_modified_at: 2025-09-04
-excerpt: foobar
+excerpt: In this post, we create a small console application in C++ which toggles the Windows system volume on and off when executed.
-tags: In this post, we create a small console application in C++ which toggles the Windows system volume on and off when executed.
+tags:
     - c++
     - windows core audio
 ---